JanHerca/urantiapedia/output/wikijs/en/article/The_Urantian/The_Urantian_1990_12.md

 What are some methods which can help us to change the selfish behaviors of our “belligerent selves”?
 Webster defines “belligerent” as “warring, combative, hostile, quarrelsome, contentious, assertive, aggressive, and truculent.”
 One wonders why God would create us human will creatures with such an incredible monster of an ego, that we have to fight through it to get to spiritual illumination.
 Not only do we have to do battle with the external world, we are created so that we have to temper our mind, will, and soul by conquering our own inner, human mind and creating a link-up with our premorontia soul mind.

 According to the above quotes, one method of changing our behavior is to first brifle our “self-will” and then regulate our self-expression.
 We must exercise an “everincreasing conquest of self” to attain true liberty, which the revelators and Jesus equate with the conquering of selfishness.
 We must have self-respect and self-control which lead to our desire for altruistic service.
 One writer (a Mighty Messenger of experiential survival of a system rebellion) encourages us to think hard about the meanings of true liberty and selfishness and their relationships.
-Liberty and unselfishness are wedded to social equality, cosmic faimess, universe fraternity, divine obligations, material justice, intellectual faimess, social forbearance, moral duty, and spiritual values.
+Liberty and unselfishness are wedded to social equality, cosmic fairness, universe fraternity, divine obligations, material justice, intellectual fairness, social forbearance, moral duty, and spiritual values.

 Rodan said that prejudice is inseparably linked to selfishness.
 Prejudice can be eliminated only by the abandonment of self-seeking and by substituting, therefor, the quest of the satisfaction of the service of a cause that is not only greater than self, but one that is even greater than all humanity- the search for God, the attainment of divinity (see p.
 1774).